sreedeepKarunPeringeth/CodePractice/CoreJava/readme.txt

 This file is created directly from the browser.

+Interface:

+3 types of methods:
+	1. abstract method ( public ): have to give body in the implementation class.
+	2. default method  (public ): by default available in impl classes.
+	3. static method   (public ): not available in impl classes ( not inherited). can access directly using interface class name.

+members:

+	1. public final static by default. can access using object and directly. its final so constant.

 New features added in java 8 wrt to interface:

 1. can add default methods with implementation